IssyMiddleton/CSC8635/data/external/ReadMe.txt

-The data analysed by this project is available at: https://www.kaggle.com/malekzadeh/motionsense-dataset
+The data analysed by this project is available at: https://www.kaggle.com/malekzadeh/motionsense-dataset.

+Data from third party sources.